If you are interested & require further information, we will email you a copy of the programme brochure.

 Regulatory expectations e.g. Central Bank’s Cross Industry Guidance Paper on Outsourcing;

-Ongoing oversight;
+Ongoing Oversight;

 Use of SLAs, KPIs, contractual undertakings;